jdrichardsappacad/product-dashboard-fullstack/frontend-outline.md

 Your frontend currently contains:

-- `index.js` at the root: You will notice that BrowserRouter has already been included
+- `index.js` at the root: You will notice that BrowserRouter has already been included.
 - `App.js`: This component will handle your Navigation Component and your routing.
 - `store` directory: Your store boilerplate in the index.js file has been supplied for you except for the reducer that you will add.
 - `store -> product.js`: This is where you will add you productReducer, thunks and action creators.
-- `Products`: This component will dispatch an action to get all of your products and will also list all of your products
+- `Products`: This component will dispatch an action to get all of your products and will also list all of your products.
 - `ProductDetail`: This component will describe the product as well as handle the delete code.
-- `CreateProduct`: This component will contain a form to create a new product
+- `CreateProduct`: This component will contain a form to create a new product.
+- `index.css`: Styles have been created to use in this application.

 ### Add a proxy